engkeong-sve/travel_buddy/README.md

 **From start to end, we’re your friend.**

 TravelBuddy is your smart, AI-powered travel assistant that helps you plan, organize, and enjoy your trips — stress-free.
-Whether you’re hopping between cities or exploring hidden gems, TravelBuddy’s got your back!
+Whether you’re hopping between cities or exploring hidden gems, Travel Buddy’s got your back!

 ---